aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ## Initial lambda function

 The next step in our project is to set up the initial AWS Lambda function.
-We will start with a simple Python function that returns a "Hello, word" string, and later modify it to interact with DynamoDB.
+We will start with a simple Python function that returns a "Hello, world!" string, and later modify it to interact with DynamoDB.

 ### Step 1: Create the lambda function code